MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 ## Prerequisites

-To configure Mesh access in your tenant, you must have one of the following roles in Azure AD:
+To configure access to Mesh in your tenant, you must have one of the following roles in Azure Active Directory:

 - Global Administrator
 - Security Administrator